Here is the Breguet 14 that Saint-Ex flew (the airplane he is most famous for flying).

 ”It is only with the heart that one can see rightly; what is essential is invisible to the eye." -Saint-Exupery.

 This is my 1st submission to Cuusoo.
 The Little Prince would make a wonderful Lego set because it is a timeless classic enjoyed by children and adults all over the world.
-The story was first published 70 years ago, in 1943, and there have been over a million copies sold each year (with the total over 140 million).
-It is also the most translated novel in the world.
+The story was first published 70 years ago, in 1943, and there are over 2 million copies sold each year (with the total over 400 million).
+It has the world record as the most translated novel in the world (over 280 translations so far - and let's translate it into LEGO together!).
 This would make a great gift item for adults and children, and would be something that some of TLG's bookseller partners (for example, Barnes and Noble) could market as well in conjunction with the book.
 "All grown ups were once children... but only a few of them remember it" wrote Saint-Exupery, but I think that AFOLs are some of the few that do.

 I have a few ideas:

 THE LITTLE PRINCE: We would likely need to decide on one of two versions - 1) the iconic version used on the cover for many editions (green pants, green shirt with buttons and red bow tie, red belt) or 2) the image with the cape and sword - "the best portrait" - that the narrator drew of him.
 Ideally the hair would be the same as the male tennis player CMF, and the sword for the second version would use the "Three Musketeer" CMF sword.
 For the 2nd version, rather than creating a new textile robe, it would be easier to simply have him wear a blue and a red cape together.